gpaux/Mediana/CaseStudy01.md

 Therefore, the mean change in the placebo arm is set to &mu; = 0 and the mean changes in the six-minute walk distance in the experimental arm are set to &mu; = 40 (standard scenario) or &mu; = 50 (optimistic scenario).
 The common standard deviation is  &sigma; = 70.

 {% highlight R %}
-# Outcome parameter set 1
+# Outcome parameter set 1 (standard scenario)
 outcome1.placebo = parameters(mean = 0, sd = 70)
 outcome1.treatment = parameters(mean = 40, sd = 70)

-# Outcome parameter set 2
+# Outcome parameter set 2 (optimistic scenario)
 outcome2.placebo = parameters(mean = 0, sd = 70)
 outcome2.treatment = parameters(mean = 50, sd = 70)
 {% endhighlight %}

 Note that the mean and standard deviation are explicitly identified in each list.
-This is done mainly for the user’s convenience.
-The use of named items such as mean and sd is mandatory.
+This is done mainly for the user's convenience.
+The use of named items such as `mean` and `sd` is not mandatory.

-After having defined the outcome parameters for each sample, the `Sample` objects can be created and added to the `DataModel` object:
+After having defined the outcome parameters for each sample, two `Sample` objects that define the two treatment arms in this trial can be created and added to the `DataModel` object:

 {% highlight R %}
 case.study1.data.model =  case.study1.data.model +